| Country / Region | DPP Status | First Deadline | Sector Focus |

 When clients ask which country's DPP rules apply to them, the answer is always the same: if you sell into any EU market, all EU rules apply.
 What differs is who enforces them and how aggressively.
-This guide covers the EU-wide framework, then drills into the countries where enforcement infrastructure is most advanced — and where the risks are highest for early non-compliance.
+This guide covers the EU-wide framework, then drills into the countries where enforcement infrastructure is most advanced.
+If you manufacture outside the EU, our guide for non-EU exporters covers what the DPP means from your side of the transaction.

 The EU-Wide Digital Product Passport Framework